dsu-arl/event-cybher2025-dojo/forensics/locked-treasure-chest/DESCRIPTION.md

-You found a locked digital treasure chest (treasure.zip) with a flag inside.
-The password is hidden in treasure_clue.txt, a log of password attempts.
-Use grep to find the correct password, then unzip the file to get the flag, which starts with FLAG{.
+You found a digital treasure chest (treasure.zip) hiding a flag.
+Unzip it to check its contents, but the real secret might be in somewhere within.
+Use zip to find the flag, which starts with FLAG{.

+Remember when unzip a file use this command unzip /challenge/treasure.zip /home/hacker

+Hint: Unzip with unzip treasure.zip, but try unzip -h if you need help looking for the correct command operation.
+The zip -h will display the help pages for more information about other ways to use zip.

 The files that you will be working on are in the /challenge directory.

-What You’ll Learn: Learn how to filter relevant information from a log file and unzip to access protected files, skills for analyzing logs and unlocking data.